QCPOLstakepool/cardano-tip-bot/README.md

     ```
     USE AT YOUR OWN RISKS!
     WE ARE NOT RESPONSIBLE OF LOST FUNDS!

+   BY SENDING A COMMAND TO THE BOT, YOU AGREE TO THE TERMS OF USE MENTIONED IN THE BOT GUIDE.

     Please refer to the user guide in my profile's description for how to use me.